dmbarbour/glas/docs/GlasInitLang.md

 Locations capture the configuration file's location.
 This supports relative paths and also lets us easily recognize problems such as a remote DVCS configuration file referencing regular file paths outside the repository.

-Localization might capture a local scope of definitions, including name translations.
+Localization might capture a scope of definitions, including name translations.
 Minimally, this consists of prefix-to-prefix name translations into the configuration namespace (see localizations in [abstract assembly](AbstractAssembly.md)).
-But in context of closures, we might need a more general solution.
+In context of closures, we might need a more general solution.
+It might be useful to also capture configuration Names as data, but this could be represented as a localization paired with a Name string.

 ## Config Namespace

-A configuration is expressed as a [namespace](GlasNamespaces.md) of terminating functions and data expressions.
-A namespace is like an OOP 'class' without the state: it supports inheritance and override, hierarchical structure, and access control to names.
-A configuration file may define multiple namespaces as libraries of reusable components and mixins.
-The actual configuration is the namespace called 'config'.

-To support adaptive configurations, the configuration namespace might reserve `sys.*` for late binding of system data into the configuration namespace, such as OS environment variables or host architecture.
-There may also be some limited support for implicit parameters, e.g. to access application settings.
+A configuration file defines one [namespace](GlasNamespaces.md) of functions and data expressions.
+This can inherit and override other configuration files.
+It is possible to develop template-like abstract configuration files where overrides are expected.
+For example, by convention definitions under `sys.*` are left abstract for later system-provided overrides, such as access to OS environment variables.

+## Import Expressions

+A configuration will generally contain some import statements that introduce definitions from other configuration files.
+In general, it is possible to import the same file multiple times in different translation contexts, or with different overrides.

+Import expressions may be arbitrary expressions that evaluate to a glas input file Location.
+This might be wrapped and represented as an 'ld' operation when compiling the configuration file.
+Obviously, an import expression must not depend on any definitions provided by the imported resource, but it may depend on definitions later provided or overridden by the *client* of a module.

+A relevant design goal for glas configuration is *lazy* imports.
+Instead of multiple inheritance and conflict detection, we'll generally restrict imports to one 'open' import (e.g. to inherit from another config) plus any number of non-overlapping explicit or qualified imports.
+This ensures it is always locally obvious within a file where a given name is defined, which import expressions must be evaluated.

+*Note:* There is no support for 'mixins' for higher-order abstraction.

+## Toplevel Syntax

+I'm aiming for a syntax similar to [toml](https://toml.io/en/), though not an exact match.
+This is complicated a little by support for import expressions and functions.

 ## Toplevel Syntax